Tennessee woman still seeks answers after husband died, mistaken for another patient

 Senate Bill 3049 created the Mississippi “Back to Business Liability Assurance and Health Care Emergency Response Liability Protection Act,” giving healthcare providers and facilities immunity from lawsuits and liability if they provide care during a state of emergency like COVID-19.
 The immunity includes injury or death resulting from screening, assessing, diagnosing, or treating persons in relation to COVID.

-“I think that that law should be thrown out the window because this did not — this was not — a COVID case here,” Taylor said.
+“I think that that law should be thrown out the window because this did not — this was not — a COVID case here,” Twanda said.
 “My husband had COVID.
-Yes, but the doctor said upon his death he did not have COVID.”
+Yes, but the doctor said upon his death, he did not have COVID.”

 Mississippi State Representative Dana Criswell, who voted on the bill, says “the intent was to protect employers not to hurt patients and citizens” and that the bill in its original form was targeted toward businesses.